google/earthengine-community/tutorials/extract-raster-values-for-points/index.md

 print('Scale in meters:', elev.projection().nominalScale());
 ```

+A count reducer will return how many pixel centers are overlapped by the polygon region,
-Run a region reducer that counts the number of pixels in the polygon.
-Be sure to
+which would be the number of pixels included in any unweighted reducer statistic.
+Be sure
-specify CRS and scale for both the region reducer and the reprojected layer added
+to specify CRS and scale for both the region reducer and the reprojected layer added
 to the map (see below for more details).

 ```js